yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 3. Select **Connect**.

-4. You will see you SQL MI connection appear below the SQLSERVER2008 connection.
+4. The SQL MI connection appears below the SQLSERVER2008 connection.
 Expand Databases the SQL MI connection and select the `TailspinToys` database.

     ![In the SSMS Object Explorer, the SQL MI connection is expanded and the TailspinToys database is highlighted and selected.](media/ssms-sql-mi-tailspintoys-database.png "SSMS Object Explorer")